hhd-dev/hhd/readme.md

   - NEO 2021/Founder
 - Ayn
   - Loki Zero/Max
-- AOKZOE
+- AOKZOE (No LEDs)
-  - A1 Normal/Pro (No LEDs)
+  - A1 Normal/Pro
-- Onexplayer
+- Onexplayer (No LEDs)
   - Mini Pro
+  - F1, F1 EVA-01
+  - mini A07
+  - 2 APR23, 2 PRO APR23, 2 PRO APR23 EVA-01
+- Ambernic
+  - Win600 (no keyboard button yet)

 In addition, Handheld Daemon will attempt to work on Ayaneo, Ayn, Onexplayer, and GPD Win devices that have not been verified to work